 And the sentimental Suleiman was a reformer.
 Love for the famous slave Ruthenian Roxelana, who would become Hurrem Sultan.
 Suleiman broke the Ottoman tradition and married a harem consort that he loved, and he supported it until death.

 If Europeans called him “magnificent” to highlight the personality and achievements, but for the Ottomans he remained even today Kanuni Suleiman, meaning the lawmaker.
-The status of Suleiman as legislator, has assured him a place in the history of Islam and the world alike.
+The status of Suleiman as a legislator has assured him a place in the history of Islam and the world alike.

 On the basis of Ottomans nationality and cultural believes, the Kanun was elevated into a real set of distinct and independent from the Sharia law.
-Between 1350-1550, there was even an effervescent Kanun laws, so the early 16th century Kanun was already established in an independent set of laws, many of them more important than the Sharia.
+Between 1350-1550, there were even effervescent Kanun laws, so the early 16th-century Kanun was already established in an independent set of laws, many of them more important than the Sharia.

 Suleiman the Magnificent reorganized the second legislative set, the Kanun remained unchanged since the leadership of Mustafa Kemal “Ataturk”, the father of modern Turkey.